SandwichGouda/Data/Data.md

   * Serial communication usually goes through either RJ-45 ports, or, on older equippments (computers or switches), serial ports, which look like VGA ports, but with **2 pin rows** (often 9 pins, can be 25 pins sometimes), unlike VGA ports which contain 3 rows.
   * It can also, very usefully, be pased through USB !
 For this, you will likely need a Serial USB driver.
 There exist many on the web, just lookup Serial-USB driver.
 - Then, the detail of the switch configuration, i.e. what commands should be typed, depend on the switch manufacturer : MikroTik, Cisco, Brocade, HP...
+- A switch has a login and password for serial communication (probably not only serial communication, by the way).
+  * When the switch is turned off, the session is closed.
+  * But, if the switch is configures using serial communication, recall that the **serial protocol is only made to inject text**.
+  * Hence, it **won't logout** when you unplug the serial port.

 #### MiktoTik switches